 - Staff Directory: make sure all new members of the staff have been added in, and all past employees have been removed as to avoid any confusion.
 As an added bonus, refresh staff headshots to help students and parents get-to-know their teachers better!

 - Photos & Videos: if your school has photos or videos on the homepage, we suggest changing these out as well.
 This will help put students in the right mindset to tackle the new school year.

 - Calendar: before the school year actually begins, we suggest updating the calendar.
 This will help get the community excited about the new school year, upcoming events, and new opportunities.

-Introductory “Day in the Life” Video
+Introduce a “Day in the Life” Video

 One of the arguably best ways to jazz up the website is with an introductory video.
 This is a video that is on the very top of your school or district’s homepage and often starts playing automatically for visitors.

 While hiring a professional videographer or even a drone video service is a great way to give the video a more polished look, the main point is to give visitors an idea of what life is like at your school or district.
 That means, it’s mostly important to convey what life is like at school for the students.
 This is helpful for prospective parents who are evaluating different schools while also helping the current education community feel more at home.
-For a great example, check out Trinity Hall in New Jersey’s Edlio site.

 Head of School Message